aronweston/handbook/javascript-basics.md

 5. Objects

-   The mightiest and most intimidating
+The mightiest and most intimidating of all data types in JavaScript, an object is just what it sounds like.